Profile information Member settings

 Running a software business using a SaaS model has many benefits for providers and customers.
 These include:

-• they’re easier to keep up to date - there are no outdated versions of the software being run by different customers, so when suppliers introduce updates, they only need to be applied to the current software version.
+• they’re easier to keep up to date - centralised updates mean that there are no outdated versions of the software being run by different customers, so when suppliers introduce updates, they only need to be applied to the current software version.
 Centralised updates also reduce the effort customers need to put into keeping their software operational

 How do I sell or purchase a SaaS product?

-Traditional software products are often provided for customers to use with a software licence (or ‘software licensing agreement’) (as well as a general contract of sale).
+Traditional software products are often provided for customers to use with a software licence (or ‘software licensing agreement’), generally alongside a general contract of sale.
 A software licence is a form of intellectual property (IP) licence, by which an IP owner (ie the supplier) grants the customer the right to use their IP (ie the software).
 A software licence usually includes conditions on its use, for example, it may licence one or multiple people to use the software and may dictate how it can be used.
 For more information, read Software licensing and business.

 Liability and indemnities